yawgmoth/6nimmt/README.md

 # Usage

-usage: main.py [-h] [-c--starting-cards STARTING_CARDS]
-               [-m--max-card MAX_CARD] [-r--rows ROWS] [-t--takes TAKES]
+usage: main.py [-h] [-c STARTING_CARDS] [-m MAX_CARD] [-r ROWS] [-t TAKES]
-               [-q--quiet] [-n--iterations ITERATIONS] [-p--players PLAYERS]
+               [-q] [-n ITERATIONS] [-p PLAYERS]

 An (parameterized) implementation of 6 nimmt.

 optional arguments:
-  -h, --help              show this help message and exit -c, --starting-cards STARTING_CARDS
+  -h, --help            show this help message and exit -c STARTING_CARDS, --starting-cards STARTING_CARDS
-                          defines how many cards players start with (default: 10) -m, --max-card MAX_CARD
+                        defines how many cards players start with (default:
+                        10)
+  -m MAX_CARD, --max-card MAX_CARD
+                        defines what the highest card in the game is (default:
+                        104)
+  -r ROWS, --rows ROWS  defines how many rows there are in the game (default:
+                        4)
+  -t TAKES, --takes TAKES
-                          defines what the highest card in the game is (default: 104) -r, --rows ROWS         defines how many rows there are in the game (default: 4) -t, --takes TAKES       defines which card takes a row (default: 6) -q, --quiet             turn off output except for the summary -n, --iterations ITERATIONS
+                        defines which card takes a row (default: 6) -q, --quiet           turn off output except for the summary (default: True) -n ITERATIONS, --iterations ITERATIONS
-                          how many times the game should run -p, --players PLAYERS   define how may and which player types should play.
+                        how many times the game should run (default: 1) -p PLAYERS, --players PLAYERS
+                        define how may and which player types should play.
                         Currently available types are:
                           R: Random player
                           G: Greedy player (plays card with minimum distance to board rows)
                           S: Shortest row player (plays card that fit in the shortest row on the board)
                           H: Human player (asks user for input)

                         For any AI player, an "M" can be appended to make that player minimize the scores of rows they have to take when they play the lowest card.
-                          The players should be separated by comma. (default: "R,R,R,R,R", i.e. 5 random players)
+                        The players should be separated by comma. (default:
+                        "R,R,R,R,R", i.e. 5 random players)